Thinning

 Expand

-This example demonstrates how to control which features are downloaded to the client based on the view scale.
+This example demonstrates how to set a display filter on a layer to control which features are visible based on the view scale.
 This is useful for reducing the download size of large layers, particularly for mobile devices.

 Roads and highways in Singapore.
 Zoom in and out to view how features are thinned based on highway classification.
 Only larger, more traveled highways display at small scales.
 This reduces the initial download size and declutters the visualization.

 For example, the OpenStreetMap Asia highways layer contains more than 46 million high resolution line features with more than 20 attributes.
-Since this layer requires several gigabytes of memory, it isn't feasible to load the entire dataset to a browser.
+Since this layer requires several gigabytes of memory to draw all features, it isn't feasible to load the entire dataset to a browser.

-Thinning this data can significantly improve the initial download size, and the visualization.
+Thinning this data with a display filter can significantly improve the initial download size and the visualization.

 ThinningNo thinning